 VPN Kill Switch Protect You from IP Leaks

 There are several types of VPN kill switches.
-Let’s explore each of its types briefly in the following.
+Let’s explain each of these briefly in the following.

 1. System-level Kill Switch

-The System-level kill switch, commonly known as the Internet Kill Switch, operates at the system level and blocks all the web connectivity on your device in case of a VPN connection drop.
 Until your connection is restored, all your internet traffic will remain blocked in the VPN tunnel.
-The System-level kill switch facilitates an automatic and complete protection method for all web traffic to your devices.
+The type of kill switch facilitates an automatic and complete protection method for all web traffic to your devices.

 2. Application-level Kill Switch